acidgreenservers/EECOL-Wire-Tools-Suite/README.md

 - `maintenanceLogs` - Equipment maintenance records
 - `settings` - App configuration and preferences

-### **P2P Synchronization (Gun.js)**
-**Status**: Partially implemented and functional.

-The application includes Gun.js for peer-to-peer data synchronization.
-This functionality is actively being developed and is currently operational for the **Cutting Records** tool, allowing real-time data sharing between connected users on the same local network.
-Other tools will be integrated in future updates.

 ### **PWA Features**
 - **Service Workers**: Background caching and offline functionality